capitalisttofu/stock-market-streaming-app/README.md

 ## Setup

 We use docker to run the kafka cluster as well as the apache flink application.

+First one must build our flink image that supports pyflink (found in the `pyflink_image` directory).
+This can be done with
+`docker build -t my-pyflink-image:latest ./pyflink_image`

 They can be simplfy spun up with `docker-compose up`.
 Instructions on provisioning the partition and topics of the kafka cluster can be found in the `backend/README.md` file.